jasperhepp/eurace_unibi_paradigm_shift/README.md

 # The Eurace@Unibi Model

 This is the source code of the Eurace@Unibi Model.
+The original source code is modified and displays the Paradigm Shift Version.

 **Version history:**

 1.0.0 (April 2014)

 1.0.1 (April 2016)

+Add-On: Paradigm Shift (April 2019)

 **Dependencies**